Acodea23/data_science_portfolio/index.md

 ::: {.g-col-6}
 ### [Sensitivity Blog](blog_post.qmd)
-**Description**: A blog post about accounting for model sensitivity
+A blog post about accounting for model sensitivity
 :::

 ::: {.g-col-6}